 An inspection of Table 4A-3 revealed that most of the links to the LUC maintenance instructions have been restored.
-However, some of the content of these instructions need to be updated.
-The review and update of these files is an iterative process that will continue through the development and finalization of the upcoming Basewide Groundwater ROD and the completion of the final groundwater remedial actions.
+Occasionally, some of the content of these instructions need to be updated.
+A significant review and update of these files will take place after the upcoming Basewide Groundwater ROD is signed and the final groundwater remedial actions are in place.